Jingwen-01/Ripple-effects-of-prizewinning-across-knowledge-space-and-collaboration-networks/README.md

 ### 2. Download the replication data

-Download the replication dataset from Zenodo
+Download the replication dataset from Hugging Face.

-Extract the archive and place the data files in the `Data/` directory.

 ### 3. Construct the matched sample